MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

 * **Enable prerequisites**: `Configure with Deployment Group agent`

-* **TFS/VSTS endpoint**: Choose **Add** and, in the "Add new Team Foundation Server/Team Services Connection" dialog, select **Token Based Authentication**.
+* **TFS/VSTS endpoint**: Choose **Add** and, in the "Add new Team Foundation Server/VSTS Connection" dialog, select **Token Based Authentication**.
 Enter a name of the connection and the URL of your team project.
 Then generate and enter a [Personal Access Token (PAT)]( https://www.visualstudio.com/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate.md) to authenticate the connection to your team project.

   ![Create a Personal Access Token](_img/tutorial-build-deploy-jenkins/create-a-pat.png)